kubeflow/website/content/en/docs/distributions/aws/troubleshooting-aws.md

   -f|--fake: fake mount (updates /etc/mtab)
 ```

-The Amazon FSx `dnsName` is incorrect, you can delete your pod using this persistent volume claim.
-The next step is to delete the PV and PVC.
-Next correct your input and reapply the PV and PVC.
+The Amazon FSx `dnsName` is incorrect, you can delete your Pod using this PersistentVolumeClaim.
+The next step is to delete the PVC and PersistentVolume.
+Finally, correct your configuration and recreate the PV and PVC.

 ```shell
 kubectl delete pod ${pod_using_pvc}